-Bonner House: Kathy Ball (Director of the Bonner Program) 304-384-6009/6080 Carter Center: Kevin Garret (Athletic Director) and 304-384-5347 Angela Proffitt (Administrative Assistant to the Athletic Director) Maintenance Building: Steven Miller (Physical Plant Director) 304-384-5114 Mill Street Hall: Anna Hardy (Director of Residence Life) 304-384-5231 ALEF House I: Anna Hardy (Director of Residence Life) 304-384-5231 ALEF House II: Anna Hardy (Director of Residence Life) 304-384-5231 Marsh Upward Bound House: Michael Craighead (Director of Upward Bound) 304-384-5195 Grant House: Samantha Byrd, Assistant Professor of Social work 304-384-5353
+Bonner House: Kathy Ball (Director of Bonner Services) 304-384-6009/6080 Carter Center: Kevin Garret (Athletic Director) and 304-384-5347 Anita Conner (Administrative Assistant to the Athletic Director) Maintenance Building: Gerry VonVille (Physical Plant Director) 304-384-5266 Sarvay Residence Hall: Bill Fraley (Director of Residence Life) 304-384-5231 Wooddell Residence Hall: Bill Fraley (Director of Residence Life) Mill 304-384-5231 Street Hall: Bill Fraley (Director of Residence Life) 304-384-5231 ALEF House I: Bill Fraley (Director of Residence Life) 304-384-5231 ALEF House II: Bill Fraley (Director of Residence Life) 304-384-5231 Marsh Upward Bound House: Jay Wright (Director of Upward Bound) 304-301-4505 Grant House I: Gail Murano (Project Assistant Administrator) 304-716-4619/4402 Grant House II: Gail Murano (Project Assistant Administrator) 304-716-4619/4402

 When the designated responsible person becomes aware of, or is contacted by, a student with mobility impairment who needs access to a service housed in a building for which he or she is responsible, that person should work to provide meaningful access by offering the service to that student in an alternate, accessible, and appropriate location.
-If a confidential reason is needed for meeting space, please contact Nancy Ellison, Disability Services Coordinator at 304-384-6086.
+If a confidential reason is needed for meeting space, please contact Nancy Ellison, Disability Services Coordinator at 304-384-6086

-- If the student's need for access to the services housed in one of the inaccessible buildings is frequent, regular, and ongoing, serious consideration should be given to the feasibility of a physical modification. - 7.
-Requests for access to services should be addressed immediately and a solution provided within two working days (except for solutions that require physical modifications). - 8.
+- 6. If the student's need for access to the services housed in one of the inaccessible buildings is frequent, regular and ongoing, serious consideration should be given to the feasibility of a physical modification. - 7.
+Requests for access to services should be addressed immediately and a solution provided within two working days (with the exception of solutions that require physical modifications). - 8.
 Students with disabilities who anticipate the need for access to services in buildings that are inaccessible or partially inaccessible should make this need known as soon as possible to allow sufficient time for the designated responsible person to develop and implement a method of access. - 9.
 Whenever the designated responsible person cannot promptly and easily identify a method of meaningful access, he or she should coordinate an appropriate response with Nancy Ellison, the campus Disability Services Coordinator at telephone number 304-384-6086, or by mail at Campus Box 86, P.O.
 Box 1000, Concord University, Athens, WV 24712.